 If our children don’t pray, who or what do they turn to in the midst of trials and tragedies?
 How do they draw closer to God and learn what His will is for their life?
 They’ll turn inward, making themselves the god of their life, like the atheist, who relies on his or her own strength.
 And they’ll turn outward, to the world who will sell them pretty lies.

 Prayer plumes the wings of God’s young eaglets so that they may learn to mount above the clouds.
 Prayer brings inner strength to God’s warriors and sends them forth to spiritual battle with their muscles firm and their armor in place.Charles Spurgeon

 So, if you want your child to live a victorious Christian life, then prayer must be central, not peripheral, in their lives.
 Teach them to talk to God daily.

 3. We let Hollywood be their nanny

 Out of the 168 hours in a week, American children spend on average 23 hours a week looking at their device.
-In this way Hollywood has become a convenient nanny, a way for parents to escape responsibility (I’m not saying TV is evil or that allowing your child to watch TV is a sin.
+In this way Hollywood has become a convenient nanny, a way for some parents to escape responsibility (I’m not saying TV is evil or that allowing your child to watch TV is a sin.
 We should simply monitor and curate what they watch).

 Don’t get me wrong, the internet and social media are great tools for evangelizing and fellowshipping with faraway believers.
 But at the same time, they’re filled with all manners of debauchery and licentiousness promoted and hailed as good.